blackpintz/palette-n-shades/README.md

-A web app for creating palettes of your favorite colors.
+A clone of websites like [Flat ui colors](https://flatuicolors.com/).